Wayne Law announces winners of Mock Trial in-house competition

-DETROIT – Second-year students Catherine Ferguson of Woodhaven and Katie Vivian of Bloomfield Hills won the Wayne State University Law School Mock Trial In-House final competition on Friday, March 3.
+DETROIT "" Second-year students Joe Duffy of Dearborn and Linda Roelans of Grosse Pointe Farms won the Wayne State University Law School Mock Trial in-house final competition Friday, Nov.
+4.

-Ferguson and Vivian represented the defense and competed against second-year students Isabella Shaya of Birmingham and Krystal Murphy of Goodrich, the finalist team for the plaintiff.
+Duffy and Roelans for the defense competed against Rachel McDuffie of Belleville and Courtney Rosenau of Northville, the finalist team for the plaintiff.

-The final trial was the culmination of a year of work from the participants.
-Before the fall semester, mock trial members participated in a 3-day workshop to learn the rules of evidence and trial techniques.
-Members participated in two additional days of workshops last semester in order to hone their trial skills.
+The final trial was the culmination of months of work from the participants.
+Before the semester started, Mock Trial members participated in a three-day, intensive workshop to learn the rules of evidence and trial techniques.
+Members participated in two additional days of workshops this semester to hone their trial skills.

-The competition for winter semester began in January with 10 teams.
+The competition for fall semester began in September with 14 teams.
 Each team competed in two trials, one as the prosecution and one as the defense.
-The field was narrowed to four teams, which competed in the semi-final round.
+The field then was narrowed to four teams, which competed in the semifinal round.
 Finalists were determined by aggregate points over the course of the semester.

-Other Mock Trial members served as members of the jury and Wayne Law students served as witnesses.
+Other members of Mock Trial served as the jury, and Wayne Law students served as witnesses.